-307.3.3 PRIMARY UNIT RESPONSIBILITIES
+307.4.3 PRIMARY UNIT RESPONSIBILITIES

-The initial pursuing unit will be designated as the primary pursuit unit and will be responsible for the conduct of the pursuit unless it is unable to remain reasonably close enough to the violator's vehicle.
-The primary responsibility of the officer initiating the pursuit is the apprehension of the suspects without unreasonable danger to him/herself or other persons.
+The initial pursuing unit will be designated as the primary pursuit unit and will be responsible for the conduct of the pursuit unless the officer is unable to remain reasonably close to the suspect's vehicle.
+The primary responsibility of the officer initiating the pursuit is the apprehension of the suspects without unreasonable danger to any person.

-Notify RCC that a vehicle pursuit has been initiated and as soon as practicable provide information including, but not limited to:
+The primary unit should notify the dispatcher commencing with a request for priority radio traffic, that a vehicle pursuit has been initiated, and as soon as practicable provide information including but not limited to: